Waitakere (electorate): Election results

+2026 election

+The next election will be held on 7 November 2026.
+Candidates for Waitakere are listed at Candidates in the 2026 New Zealand general election by electorate § Waitakere.
+Official results will be available after 27 November 2026.

 2011 election

-Due to the closeness of the election in Waitakere a judicial recount was undertaken on 16 December and it was confirmed that Bennett has beaten Sepuloni by nine votes on 17 December.
+Due to the closeness of the election in Waitakere a judicial recount was undertaken on 16 December and it was confirmed that Bennett had won by nine votes on 17 December.